A study suggests a link between mental health benefits and exercising outside.

 - Enjoyment and satisfaction

-Similarly, it seems exercising outdoors decreased the following sensations even further than indoor exercise did:
+Similarly, it seems exercising outside decreased the following sensations even further than indoor exercise did:

 We think this is remarkable news!
-Not only does it confirm what we’ve always thought about exercising outdoors and its benefits, it also shows improvements in self-reported wellbeing.
+Not only does it confirm what we’ve always thought about exercising outside and its benefits, it also shows improvements in self-reported mental wellbeing.

 We all know exercise is a huge factor in improving mental health, so why not try to maximise the benefits?
 Furthermore, the happier and more satisfied you feel immediately after exercise, the more likely you are to keep the activity up.

 A bright future with Sunshine Gym

 More in-depth trials and studies would be needed to clarify the causes behind these effects.
 Regardless of the psychological and biological reasons, a personal, positive response is a wonderful step forward.

 Thorough scientific research can take an awfully long time and is dependent on various factors – funding, methodology, processing results etc. Therefore, even though this review no longer breaking news, it’s still considered relatively recent.
 It’s great that a study has established this connection, but that’s just the start of a long process.

 We’d like to see this process continue!

 We hope these findings encourage further research into the vast and wonderful psychological effects of outdoor fitness.
 Until then, we hope you will carry on reaping all the mental and physical benefits associated with exercising in the great outdoors.

 J. Thompson Coon, K. Boddy, K. Stein, R. Whear, J. Barton, M. H. Depledge.